Tax and Financial Planning in the Context of Divorce

-Taxes and their impact touch almost every aspect of life; divorce is not excluded.
-Federal, state and local taxes must be considered in the divorce process.
-Schiller DuCanto & Fleck LLP not only has always been in the vanguard of understanding how taxes impact its clients, but its Chicago divorce attorneys also have been instrumental in the simplification of federal tax law.
-Even so, the Internal Revenue Code is complicated and contains a minefield of problems for the uninformed.
+Schiller DuCanto & Fleck LLP not only has always been in the vanguard of understanding how taxes impact its clients, but its Chicago divorce tax attorneys also have been instrumental in the simplification of federal tax law.
+Even so, individuals who are unfamiliar with the Internal Revenue Code may find the process overwhelming and stressful.